-Potential Causes and Expense of a Collaboration Platform Data Breach to Your Enterprise
+Potential Causes and Cost of a Collaboration Platform Data Breach to Your Enterprise

 In today’s hyper-connected and increasingly competitive environment, businesses have a choice: they can collaborate or they can fail.
 Collaboration software is revolutionary in the enterprise world, as data shows that collaboration technologies have the power to improve a company’s productivity by 20-30%.
 That said, we also must consider how much risk comes with this reward.